dvdinth/onedl-mmdetection/docs/en/user_guides/inference.md

 ## High-level APIs for inference - `Inferencer`

-In OpenMMLab, all the inference operations are unified into a new interface - Inferencer.
-Inferencer is designed to expose a neat and simple API to users, and shares very similar interface across different OpenMMLab libraries.
+In OneDL Labs, all the inference operations are unified into a new interface - Inferencer.
+Inferencer is designed to expose a neat and simple API to users, and shares very similar interface across different OneDL Lab libraries.
 A notebook demo can be found in [demo/inference_demo.ipynb](https://github.com/vbti-development/onedl-mmdetection/blob/main/demo/inference_demo.ipynb).

 ### Basic Usage